What is Educational Psychology?

 - Understand how people of any age learn

-- Work in education, from child services to staff training
+- Apply your knowledge in educational settings from child services to staff training

 Course Content and Structure